 6. Market testing - modifying the product or service according to customer, manufacturer and support organisations' feedback.
 This involves deciding the best timing and process for piloting your new product or service.
 See how to test the market.

 7. Commercialisation - determining the pricing for your product or service and finalising marketing plans.
-See pricing your proposed service or product.
+See pricing strategy for a new product or service.

 8. Product launch - a detailed launch plan can help ensure a smooth introduction to market.

 In most cases, a phased approach to the product development process will help you keep schedule, resources and costs under control.

 Use our checklist to help you develop a product or service or, for more information on managing projects, see how to manage your research, design and development.